shroglck/open-pi-zero/README.md

 ## Things to implement / try

-Tune sinusoidal embedding and RoPE parameters to better encode the relatively low number of action tokens and timestep.
 Multi-image (history) as input.
-Use EMA.
 Switch to GPU Simpler.
 Fine-tuning by adding a new expert (e.g., second camera view into pre-trained DINO/SigLIP) and gradual unmasking.
 Co-training with (self-)supervision on modalities other than action.
+Set up PaliGemma 2.

 ## Acknowledgement